ni/webvi-examples/UtilizeSkylineDataServices/Readme.md

   **Note:** You can automatically launch and view the Web application locally by going to **System Designer** >> **Web Sever** >> right-click **WebApp.gcomp** >> **Run**

 # Hosting
-Copy and paste the build output at `\UtilizeSkylineDataServices\Builds` directory to any web server you want.
+You can manually the move the build output found at `\UtilizeSkylineDataServices\Builds` to any web server.
+This project also includes a Distribution (WebApp.lvdist) that can be used to build a package (.nipkg).
+Packages utilize NI Package Manager to automated the process of installing, upgrading, or removing the web app.
+A package is also a requirement for hosting a Web application on NI'S YET TO BE NAMED CLOUD SERVICES.

+## TO BE NAMED Cloud Hosting
+The following steps can be used to host the web app on NI'S YET TO BE NAMED CLOUD SERVICES
+1. Open `UtilizeSkylineDataServices.lvproject`.
+2. Open `WebApp.lvdist`.
+3. Click the build icon in the top command bar of this distribution document
+4. Open a Web browser and navigate to https://YETTOBEDEFINEDHOST/webapps
+5. Click the **Choose nipkg** button and select the nipkg built in step 3.
+6. When the upload is complete, click on your newly uploaded Web app from your list of Web apps

+## Local Hosting
+The following steps can be used to host the web app on a local web server
+### Hosting on the NI Web Server with a nipkg
+1. Open `UtilizeSkylineDataServices.lvproject`
+2. Open `WebApp.lvdist`.
+3. Click the build icon in the top command bar of this distribution document
+4. Double-click the nipkg and follow the on screen instructions
+5. Open a web browser and navigate to `http://localhost:9090/utilizeskylinedataservices/Main.html`

-## Hosting on the LabVIEW 2009-2017 Web Server
+### Hosting on the LabVIEW 2009-2017 Web Server
 1. Open `C:\Program Files (x86)\National Instruments\Shared\NI WebServer\www`.
 2. Copy the `WebApp+Web Server` directory into the `www` directory.
 3. Open a web browser and navigate to `http://localhost:8080/WebApp_Web%20Server/Main.html`

-## Hosting on the NI Web Server
+### Hosting on the NI Web Server
 1. Open `C:\Program Files\National Instruments\Shared\Web Server\htdocs`.
 2. Copy the `WebApp_Web Server` directory into the `htdocs` directory.
 3. Open a web browser and navigate to `http://localhost:9090/WebApp_Web%20Server/Main.html`.

 # Details
 ## Interacting with Tags